DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 reported using the computer for work purposes to check emails from his employer on the cattle project.
-In 2012, Karen said they were equally responsible for the computer, but by 2013, she reported that keeping it safe was, ‘a bit of \[him\], most of me; if I’m not around, he makes sure it’s closed.
+In 2012, Karen said they were equally responsible for the computer, but by 2013, she reported that keeping it safe was ‘a bit of \[him\], most of me; if I’m not around, he makes sure it’s closed.
 Yeah, and kids aren’t on it.
-If something happens—maybe \[the kids\] throwing the mouse around—he tells me’.
-She now used the computer the most, whereas he was ‘always busy on his playstation’.
-They swapped if they got bored, and, ‘If there’s something on my computer he wants, he grabs it, puts it on a USB stick, then onto his playstation’.
+If something happens – maybe \[the kids\] throwing the mouse around – he tells me’.
+She now used the computer the most, whereas he was ‘always busy on his PlayStation’.
+They swapped if they got bored, and, ‘If there’s something on my computer he wants, he grabs it, puts it on a USB stick, then onto his PlayStation’.

 Later when Karen took us to see the computer on the same visit, her husband was sleeping face down on a foam mattress in their living room, exhausted from the day’s mustering.
 Karen led us into the spare bedroom where the computer was kept: there was almost nothing inside apart from the computer in its box on a desk.
-Karen and her husband were like a couple with their own toys, with him on the playstation in the main room and her on the computer in its separate room.
+Karen and her husband were like a couple with their own toys, with him on the PlayStation in the main room and her on the computer in its separate room.
 Although she said the kids used the computer as well, the pride with which Karen maintained the room suggested that it was her personal space.